-June 24, 2010: Apple’s fourth generation of iPhone, the iPhone 4, goes on sale.
+June 24, 2010: Apple’s fourth-generation smartphone, the iPhone 4, goes on sale.

-In terms of features, the iPhone 4 introduced users to FaceTime.
-It also boasted an upgraded 5 megapixel camera with LED flash, VGA-quality front-facing camera, and significant Retina display screen resolution upgrade — with 4x the number of pixels as its predecessor.
+In terms of features, the iPhone 4 introduced users to FaceTime, Apple’s video chat app.
+It also boasted an upgraded 5-megapixel camera with LED flash, VGA-quality front-facing camera, and significant Retina display screen resolution upgrade — with 4 times the number of pixels as its predecessor.

 Antennagate and other problems